jc21/MMM-IFTTT/README.md

     </tbody>
 </table>

-The notification JSON MUST contain the `message` item.
+The notification body JSON MUST contain the `message` item.
 If it doesn't, the endpoint will return a 400 error.
  All of the configuration options can also be passed with the JSON, which will override the config for that recipe only.